ga-wdi-lessons/rails-routing/readme.md

 It seems pretty daunting, but you won't have to change anything beyond link helpers, form helpers and controller actions.
 * If you feel lost, follow the error.
-* Dont worry if you don't get to all of them.
+* Don't worry if you don't get to all of them.
 * Strongly encourage you to work with each other on this.
 * Me and the support instructor are also here to help.